wp-plugins/rublon/readme.txt

 > *"Two-factor authentication for our thousands of customers" &mdash; Steve Truman, [a3rev](http://a3rev.com)* <br>
 > [Read more](http://wordpress.rublon.com/)

-= Why Do I Need Account Protection? =
+= Why Do I Need Account Security? =
 Botnets carry out brute force attacks against thousands of WordPress sites and blogs every day, regardless of size.
 Once inside, botnets infect your visitors with malware.
 A compromised website leads to delisting by search engines or blocking by your hosting provider.
-Account protection prevents such attacks.
+Rublon Account Security prevents such attacks.

 = Why are Passwords Not Enough? =
 Many people use a simple, easy-to-guess password.
 It can be easily stolen when they use multiple devices; the same password across multiple services; or on unsecured connections, such as public Wi-Fi networks.
 Botnets hammer at your WordPress site trying to compromise it using millions of common passwords and character combinations.

-= How Does Rublon Account Protection Work? =
+= How Does Rublon Account Security Work? =
 During the first login, confirm your identity by clicking on the link you’ll receive via email.
 Your next login from the same device will only require your WordPress password.
 For additional security, the Rublon mobile app scans a Rublon Code to confirm your identity.

 = Why Should I Use Rublon? =